High-Protein Cat Food: 7 Best Options

 Cons

-A high-protein diet might cause weight gain: “Excess protein is broken down into glucose and filtered through the kidneys.
-High-protein diets can cause weight gain—some healthy weight gain like increasing muscle mass, but it can also cause cats to become overweight with excess fat,” Swiniarski says.
+Cat foods high in protein might cause weight gain: “Excess protein is broken down into glucose and filtered through the kidneys.
+Cat food high protein diets can cause weight gain—some healthy weight gain like increasing muscle mass, but it can also cause cats to become overweight with excess fat,” Swiniarski says.
 “Young or active cats are much less likely to become overweight.”

-You’ll want to speak to your veterinarian about how much protein your cat requires based on their age, weight, and lifestyle before making any changes to their existing diet.
+You’ll want to speak to your veterinarian about how much protein your cat requires based on its age, weight, and lifestyle before making any changes to its existing diet.
+Remember, when it comes to cat food with high protein, it is always a discussion to have with your veterinarian.